 The spacing or span length between each transmission tower is determined by the height from the ground that the transmission conductors (wires) need to be in the middle of the span.
 The typical span between towers is generally within 450 to 550m for both 220kV and 500kV transmission lines.
 This may vary where the transmission line changes direction beyond 10 degrees.
 Shorter or longer span distances are possible over sensitive areas or to avoid impacts.
 Longer spans require taller towers to provide safe ground clearances and wider easements to allow for sway of the transmission lines.

 How are tower locations determined?

-The tower locations are selected by adopting the same criteria used for route selection, considering tower design spacing requirements, avoiding and minimising impacts to land use, avoiding culturally sensitive locations and habitat for threatened species, visual impact and considering terrain and geotechnical conditions.
+The tower locations are selected by adopting the same criteria used for route selection, considering tower design spacing requirements, avoiding and minimising impacts to land use, avoiding culturally sensitive locations and habitat for threatened species, visual impact and considering terrain and geotechnical conditions

 Micro-siting, the process of determining an exact location for each transmission tower, is being undertaken in consultation with landholders, engineers and technical specialists.
-ARCHIVED DOCUMENT

-What size will the tower base and footings be?
+What size will the 500kV tower base and footings be?

-220kV The width of the base of the 220kV lattice towers proposed for the project will range from approximately 8 to 14m (9m typical).
-500kV The width of the base of the 500kV lattice towers proposed for the project will range from approximately 10 to 17m (16m typical).
+The width of the base of the 500kV lattice towers proposed for the project will range from approximately 10 to 17m (16m typical).

 Four concrete pile footings (or foundations) are required for each transmission tower, which will range from approximately 1.5 to 3m in diameter (1.8m typical) and will range from 4.5 to 25m deep (9m typical depth).

 The tower base and footing size will vary for different tower locations and soil conditions.

-Transmission tower footings
+Transmission tower information summary